fredzhangaranz/ai-insight/docs/design/ai-configuration-simplified.md

 **Problem**: Admin UI not showing configurations **Solution**: Run seeding script: `npm run seed-ai-config`

+## Errors & Messaging

+To keep behavior predictable and user-friendly, provider and loader errors use standardized prefixes that the API maps to clear responses:

+- MisconfiguredProvider: A required field is missing or a provider is disabled.
+The API returns 400 with a human-readable message (e.g., "Anthropic API key missing or provider disabled").
+- NoUsableProvider: No provider could be initialized and no fallback succeeded.
+The API returns 503 with guidance to check provider health in Admin.
+- SetupRequired: No providers are configured in production and seeding is disabled.
+The API returns 503 with guidance to configure or enable seeding.

+Admin UI in development clearly indicates that configuration changes are disabled, but validation is available to test credentials/endpoints.

 ## Future Enhancements

 - **Configuration validation**: Add startup validation for required providers